Geography of Ukraine

-The geography of Ukraine varies greatly from one region of the country to another, with the majority of the country lying within the East European Plain.
 Ukraine is the second-largest European country, after Russia.
 Its various regions have diverse geographic features ranging from highlands to lowlands, as well as climatic range and a wide variety in hydrography.
+Most of the country lies within the East European Plain.

 Lying between latitudes 44° and 53° N, and longitudes 22° and 41° E, Ukraine covers an area of 603628 km2, with a coastline of 2782 km.

 The landscape of Ukraine consists mostly of fertile steppes and plateaus, crossed by rivers such as the Dnieper, Siverskyi Donets, Dniester and the Southern Bug as they flow south into the Black Sea and the smaller Sea of Azov.
 To the southwest, the delta of the Danube forms the border with Romania.
 The country's only mountains are the Carpathian Mountains in the west, of which the highest is Hoverla at 2061 m, and the Crimean Mountains, in the extreme south along the coast.

-Ukraine also has a number of highland regions such as the Volyn-Podillia Upland (in the west) and the Near-Dnipro Upland (on the right bank of the Dnieper).
+Ukraine also has a number of highland regions such as the Volyn-Podillia Upland (in the west) and the Dnieper Upland (on the right bank of the Dnieper).
 To the east there are the south-western spurs of the Central Russian Upland, over which runs the border with the Russia.
-Near the Sea of Azov can be found the Donets Ridge and the Near Azov Upland.
+Near the Sea of Azov can be found the Donets Ridge and the Azov Upland.
 The snow melt from the mountains feeds the rivers and their waterfalls.

-Significant natural resources in Ukraine include lithium, natural gas, kaolin, timber and an abundance of arable land.
+Significant natural resources in Ukraine include lithium, natural gas, kaolin, timber, and an abundance of arable land.
 Despite this, the country faces a number of major environmental issues such as inadequate supplies of potable water, air and water pollution, deforestation, and radioactive contamination in the north-east from the 1986 accident at the Chernobyl Nuclear Power Plant.